35 Idioms About Secrets

 • This stays in confidence.

-Other ways to say: Secretly, privately
+Other ways to say: Secretly, privately, just between us

 24. Under the radar

-Example Sentence:
+Example Sentences:

 • He stayed under the radar during the event.